 “Especially for women in heterosexual couples, who often experience the pressure of needing to orgasm.”

-While CBD doesn’t have psychoactive affects, it may boost your mood by
+While CBD doesn’t have psychoactive effects, it

 “Anandamide is our bliss neurotransmitter, and it’s also associated with oxytocin [also known as the ‘cuddle hormone’],” says Capano.
 “CBD helps increase the natural neurotransmitters and endorphins that we make on our own that ultimately lead to a better sexual experience.”

-“There aren’t any studies on CBD for sexuality, and particularly for using it as a topical application,” says Dr. Jordan Tishler, a cannabis therapeutics specialist at InhaleMD and president of the Association of Cannabis Specialists.
+“There aren’t any studies on CBD for sexuality and, particularly, for using it as a topical application,” says Dr. Jordan Tishler, a cannabis therapeutics specialist at InhaleMD and president of the Association of Cannabis Specialists.

 “CBD is wholly ineffective for sexuality.
 The primary advantage is the lack of intoxication, leading to widespread acceptance [of the compound], even though it is simply a placebo.”